day8/re-frame-10x/docs/HyperlinkedInformation/UsingTheRepl.md

-## Using The REPL
+## Using Trace The REPL

 `re-frame-10x` captures trace data.

+The `re-frame-10x` UI allows you to inpsect the data, which is mighty good.
+But often you want to do more.
 This document explains how to access this traced data from within your REPL - so you can experiement with it.

-### At The REPL

 Here, we're talking about using a browser-connected REPL - the kind offered by shadow-clj or figwheel.
 Any code you type in, is ultimately executed by the browser-VM currently running your app.

-If
-type in `(my-ns/some-fn "blah" 2)` and hit return, then the process proceeds in three steps:
+If you type in `(my-ns/some-fn "blah" 2)` and hit return, the REPL process proceeds in three steps:
- 1. this code will be compiled within the context of the REPL's *current namespace*
+ 1. your code will be compiled within the context of the REPL's *current namespace*
  2. the resulting (javascript) code will be shipped across to the browser
  3. the code will be run by the javascript browser-VM running your app

 Further notes ...

 **The Step 1** compilation can use any part of your app's codebase, so long as it has been previously `required`.
 The example code fragment above accessed `some-fn`